Esri/resource-proxy/README.md

 ## Issues

-Found a bug or want to request a new feature?
+Found a bug or have a question?
 Check out previously logged [Issues](https://github.com/Esri/resource-proxy/issues) and/or our [FAQ](FAQ.md).
-If you don't see what you're looking for, feel free to submit a [new issue](https://github.com/Esri/resource-proxy/issues/new).

-## Contributing

-Esri welcomes [contributions](CONTRIBUTING.md) from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Release steps (for maintainers)